Bobby Hillin Jr.: Racing career

 Hillin then joined Team Ireland late in the 1991 season, and then for a partial season in 1992.
 When the team closed late in 1992 after being disqualified at the October Charlotte race, Hillin moved to Donlavey Racing, running the full 1993 season for the team.
 After three races in 1994, Hillin resigned from the team; Hillin ran a partial schedule the rest of the year for Charles Hardy Racing and Moroso Racing, then attempted two races early in 1995 for Moroso, before joining Jasper Motorsports twelve races into the 1995 season, replacing Davy Jones.
 Hillin remained with the team through 1996 and into 1997.
 Hillin also competed in the Suzuka Thunder Special, an exhibition race held at Suzuka Circuit in Japan following the 1996 season; he finished seventh in the event.
 He was released from the team after failing to qualify for the 1997 Coca-Cola 600; he continued to drive for the team through the Pocono 500 before being replaced by Morgan Shepherd.
 Later that year Hillin attempted three races for Triad Motorsports, failing to qualify for any; he would only drive one further Winston Cup race in his career, at Bristol Motor Speedway in 2000 for Melling Racing, substituting for an injured Stacy Compton.

 Hillin restarted his own Busch Series team for the 1998 season, including five Major League Baseball players in the team's ownership; the team underperformed, and after the 2000 season he chose to go into semi-retirement, having decided to go into business in his native Texas.
-In 2008 Hillin returned briefly to competition, driving at Kansas Speedway in the Nationwide Series for MacDonald Motorsports; he drove one additional race for the team in the series at Texas Motor Speedway in 2009, but then retired for good from the sport.
+In 2008, Hillin returned briefly to competition, driving at Kansas Speedway in the Nationwide Series for MacDonald Motorsports; he drove one additional race for the team in the series at Texas Motor Speedway in 2009, but then retired for good from the sport.

 Personal life

 Hillin is married to Jamie Patterson of Austin, Texas.
 He is currently the CEO of T-Rex Engineering & Construction, providing services to the Gulf of Mexico's oil drilling industry.

-Hillin's oldest son, Luke Hillin, is Director of Operations for Men's Basketball at Texas A&M University.
-Luke Hillin resides in College Station, Texas with his wife, Maddie Hillin, and their two children, Charlotte Hillin and Walker Hillin.
+Hillin's oldest son, Luke Hillin, is Sr. Associate Athletic Director at the University of Tulsa.

-Hillin’s daughter, Stephanie Hillin, graduated from The University of Texas at Austin in 2017 and thereafter earned her law degree in 2019.
-Stephanie Hillin resides in Houston, Texas.

-Hillin's youngest son, Joseph Hillin, is a decorated graduate of The University of Georgia and is a stud analyst.
-Joseph Hillin resides in Dallas, Texas.